nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 - Cell
 - Type
-- Validator
+- Verifier
 - Generator
 - Identity

 With these five components, CKB deconstructs the responsibilities of decentralized applications into computation, storage and identity.
-Computation is further divided into state generation (Generator) and state validation (Validator); storage (Cell) is made more generic to support any structured (Type) data.
+Computation is further divided into state generation (Generator) and state verification (Verifier); storage (Cell) is made more generic to support any structured (Type) data.
 DApps in the CKB use Types to define the appropriate data structure and store application data in Cells.
-The application logic is implemented with Generators, and the state validation logic is implemented with Validators.
+The application logic is implemented with Generators, and the state verification logic is implemented with Verifiers.
 Generators run on the client side to generate new states, which get packaged into transactions and broadcast to the entire network.
-Consensus nodes in CKB network first authenticate the submitter of the transaction, then validate new states in the transaction with Validators, and put valid transactions in the transaction pool.
+Consensus nodes in CKB network first authenticate the submitter of the transaction, then verify new states in the transaction with Verifiers, and put valid transactions in the transaction pool.
 Once a new block is generated and received, new states in the block are committed into the CKB.

 The CKB’s design of data flow and economic incentives is based on states - transactions store new states, instead of the events that trigger the state machine.
 Therefore, the CKB blockchain stores states directly, and states are synchronized together with blocks, with no need for extra state synchronization protocols.
 This reduces complexity of the system and increases system availability.
 A DApp’s states are stored in Cells.
-Generators and Validators are pure functions without internal states, relying entirely on inputs to produce outputs, and can be easily combined to form complex logic.
+Generators and Verifers are pure functions without internal states, relying entirely on inputs to produce outputs, and can be easily combined to form complex logic.

 ![Figure 1.
 Event-focused vs. State-focused Design](images/fig1.png)
 <div align="center">Figure 1.
 Event-focused vs. State-focused Design</div>

-### 2.1 State Generation and Validation
+### 2.1 State Generation and Verification

-The Nervos Network can use the same algorithm for state generation and validation.
+The Nervos Network can use the same algorithm for state generation and verification.
 In this model, the client side uses a generation algorithm to create a new state, and consensus nodes run this same algorithm using the transaction’s inputs and compare the output states with the new states in the transaction.
-If the states match, then the validation passes.
+If the states match, then the verification passes.

-When the same algorithm is used, state generation and validation have the same computational complexity, but run in different environments.
-There are several advantages in  to this separate state generation and validation:
+When the same algorithm is used, state generation and verification have the same computational complexity, but run in different environments.
+There are several advantages in  to this separate state generation and verification:

 - Deterministic state transition: Certainty of transaction execution is one of the core pursuits of distributed applications.
 Certainty in transaction latency (see Hybrid Consensus) has seen a lot of attention, but certainty in transaction execution result has not seen much discussion.
 If new states are generated on full nodes, a transaction’s creator cannot be certain about its execution context, then it could generate unexpected outputs.
 In CKB, users generate new states on the client side.
 They can confirm the new states before propagating it to the network.
-The transaction outcome is certain: either the transaction passes validations and the new state gets accepted, or the validation process fails without state changes (Figure 2).
+The transaction outcome is certain: either the transaction passes verifications and the new state gets accepted, or the verification process fails without state changes (Figure 2).

 - Parallelism: If new states are generated on consensus nodes, the nodes will not know the state read or written by the transaction beforehand, therefore they cannot determine the dependencies between transactions.
 In CKB, because transactions include old states and new states explicitly, nodes can see dependency relationships between transactions (see Transaction).
 Independent transactions can be processed in parallel in many ways, such as on different CPU cores or sent to different shards.
 Parallelism is the key solution to blockchain scalability problems.

 - Distributed computation: The system’s efficiency improves when we utilize computation resources on the clients and lower the computation load on nodes.

-- Flexibility:  Even when the algorithms are the same, generation and validation can be implemented differently.
+- Flexibility:  Even when the algorithms are the same, generation and verification can be implemented differently.
 The client side has the flexibility to choose the programming language for better performance.
 It is also possible to integrate the generation logic into client side application runtimes to give the best user experience.

-In many specific scenarios, validation algorithms are much more efficient than generation algorithms.
-The most typical examples are the UTXO transactions and asymmetric cryptographic signatures.
-Other interesting examples include sorting and searching algorithms: the computational complexity for quicksort, one of the best sorting algorithms for the average case, is O(NlogN), but the algorithm to validate the result is just O(N); searching for the index of an element in a sorted array is O(logN) with binary search, but its validation only takes O(1).
-The more complex business rules, the higher probability that there can be asymmetric generation and validation algorithms with different computational complexity.
+In many specific scenarios, verification algorithms are much more efficient than generation algorithms.
+The most typical examples are the UTXO transactions and zero knowledge proofs.
+Other interesting examples include sorting and searching algorithms: the computational complexity for quicksort, one of the best sorting algorithms for the average case, is O(NlogN), but the algorithm to verify the result is just O(N); searching for the index of an element in a sorted array is O(logN) with binary search, but its verification only takes O(1).
+The more complex business rules, the higher probability that there can be asymmetric generation and verification algorithms with different computational complexity.

-The throughput of nodes can greatly improve with asymmetric generation and validation algorithms.
+The throughput of nodes can greatly improve with asymmetric generation and verification algorithms.
 Putting details of computation to the client side is also good for protection of the algorithms or privacy.
 With the advancement of cryptography, we may find methods to design generic asymmetric algorithms, such as general purpose non-interactive zero-knowledge proof technologies.
 CKB’s architecture is designed to provide proper support when that happens.

 ![Figure 2.
 Non-deterministic vs. Deterministic State Generation](images/fig2.png)
 <div align="center">Figure 2.
 Non-deterministic vs. Deterministic State Generation</div>